Grounded. Green shoots. Gratitude.

 “I helped my father in the garden, an allotment on the railway bank where we grew all our own vegetables.
 I cooked the Sunday lunch, bottled fruit, made jam and did any repairs necessary around the house.
 Supermarket produce does not taste the same.
 I also repaired everyone’s shoes.
 In those days we had few clothes and had to take good care of those we had.”

-How vastly different, the gardening experiences of two generations.
+How vastly different, the gardening experiences of two generations and how I have come full circle!

 Back in South Africa recently it was a privilege to help Dad set up a manageable veggie spot and a few fruit trees in their new home.
 He’s going blind but I want him to touch and smell homegrown produce again.
 My hope is that his last suppers reconnect him with the tastes of his childhood.
 And, as I harvest my own foods here in New Zealand, I share a sense of unity with my extended family, despite us being in different lands.